Jr. High Offensive Coordinator

 When Cornstubble started playing for Christ Prep in junior high, he said he would learn skills at practice then come home and teach them to his younger brother, Finn.
 “I’ve been coaching my brother since he was really young,” Cornstubble said.
 One might say leadership roles come naturally to him as he also helped with some of Finn’s baseball practices and spent a couple years as an Awana game leader.
 Since Finn is playing for the Junior High team this season, Cornstubble said it’s been a good way to spend time with his brother.
 “I treat him as a player and he treats me as a coach,” he said.
-“Sometimes after practices he’ll ask me how he did and I’m honest with him.
-I tell him when he needs to be more aggressive.”
+“Sometimes after practices he’ll ask me how he did and I’m honest with him.”

 As a coach Cornstubble wants to impart persistence to his players.
 “I don’t want them to give up,” he said.
 “I love being with the players helping them to be the best they can be.
 I’ve tried to do that since I was a player with the younger guys on the team.”
-Cornstubble is enrolled at Johnson County Community College and he’s currently one class away from earning an Associate’s degree.
-His next step will be working toward his Bachelor of Science in Information Technology at the KU Edwards campus.
+Cornstubble has an Associate's degree from Johnson County Community College and he’s working toward his Bachelor of Science in Information Technology at the KU Edwards campus.
 He ultimately plans to work as a network administrator.
 “I’ve planned this all out, so I can continue coaching at Christ Prep through college and into my career,” he said.